cognitedata/gearbox.js/src/components/AssetTimeseriesPanel/stories/full.md

   timeseriesContainer?: React.CSSProperties;
 }
 ```
-See more details in Asset Meta component documentation.
+See more details in AssetMeta component documentation.